Hacker0x01/docs.hackerone.com/docs/programs/groups-and-permissions.md

 id: "programs/groups-and-permissions"
 ---

 You can have customized groups with different access rights on your program.
 HackerOne program administrators can set these access rights for groups on your team.
-All security teams start with Admin and Standard default groups with set permissions that you can't edit, but you can still add or remove users to these groups.
+All security programs start with Admin and Standard default groups with set permissions that you can't edit, but you can still add or remove users to these groups.

+### Adding a New Group
 To add a new group and set access rights:
 1. Go to your program's **Settings > General > Group Management**.
 2. Click **Add Group**.